-The school recognises that parents and carers have a valuable role to play in supporting their child's mathematical learning.
-Pupils are encouraged to use Numbots and TT-Rockstars at home to increase Mathematical fluency.
-Parents are informed of their child's progress at Parents Evenings and this is also communicated in written school reports.
-Parents and carers are encouraged to speak to their child's Maths teacher at any point during the year, either informally or by making a specific appointment.
+- The school recognises that parents and carers have a valuable role to play in supporting their child's mathematical learning.
+An overview of the Maths curriculum is available on the school's website, as well as guidance in the progression in calculation methods used by the school.
+Paper copies of these documents are also available on request and the curriculum letter, sent home by each year group, also outlines the Maths topics to be covered. - Children are encouraged to use Numbots and TT-Rockstars at home to increase Mathematical fluency. - Parents are informed of their child's progress at Parents Evenings and this is also communicated in written school reports. - Parents and carers are encouraged to speak to their child's Maths teacher at any point during the year, either informally or by making a specific appointment.
 Information about their child's standards, achievements and future targets in Maths is shared during parent/carer meetings, as well as ways that parents/carers may be able to assist with their child's learning.
-Parents are invited to attend 'stay and learn' maths lessons at school.